 The FDIC, the FRB, and the OCC work cooperatively with the CSBS and with individual state regulatory agencies to make the bank examination process more efficient and uniform.
 In most states, alternating examination programs reduce the number of examinations that are conducted at insured financial institutions, thereby reducing regulatory burden.
 Joint examinations of larger financial institutions also optimize the use of state and FDIC resources in the examination of large, complex, and problem state nonmember banks and state-chartered thrift institutions.

 The Interagency Country Exposure Review Committee (ICERC) was established by the FDIC, the FRB, and the OCC to ensure consistent treatment of the transfer risk associated with the exposure of banks to both public and private sector entities outside the United States.
-The ICERC assesses the degree of transfer risk inherent in cross-border and cross-currency exposures of U.S. banks, assigns ratings based on its risk assessment, and publishes annual reports of these risks by country.
+The ICERC assigns ratings based on its assessment of the degree of transfer risk inherent in U.S. banks’ foreign exposure.

 The FDIC plays a leadership role in the International Association of Deposit Insurers (IADI) and participates in associated activities.
 IADI contributes to the stability of the financial system by promoting international cooperation in the field of deposit insurance.
-Through IADI, the FDIC focuses its efforts to build strong bilateral and multilateral relationships with foreign regulators and insurers, U.S. government entities, and international organizations.
+Through IADI, the FDIC focuses its efforts to build strong bilateral and multilateral relationships with foreign deposit insurers, resolution authorities, U.S. government entities, and international organizations.
 The FDIC also provides technical assistance and conducts outreach activities with foreign entities to help develop and maintain sound banking and deposit insurance systems.
-The FDIC’s Acting Chairman currently serves as President of IADI.

-The FDIC, as Director of the North American Group, exercises a leadership role in the Association of Supervisors of Banks of the Americas (ASBA) and actively participates in the organization’s activities.
-ASBA develops, disseminates, and promotes sound bank supervisory practices throughout the Americas in line with international standards.
-The FDIC supports the organization’s mission and activities by actively contributing to ASBA’s research and guidance initiatives and its education and training services.
-In addition, the Director of the FDIC’s Division of Risk Management Supervision began serving a two-year term as Vice Chairman of the ASBA Board of Directors in 2011.
+The FDIC exercises a leadership role in the Association of Supervisors of Banks of the Americas (ASBA) and actively participates in the organization’s activities.
+ASBA develops, disseminates, and promotes sound bank supervisory practices and resilient financial systems throughout the Americas and the Caribbean in line with international standards.
+The FDIC supports the organization’s mission and activities by actively contributing to ASBA’s research and guidance initiatives and its capacity and leadership building programs.
+The FDIC chairs the Association’s Technical Training and Cooperation Committee, and participates on the Working Groups on Corporate Governance, Risk Management, and Anti-Money Laundering.

 The FDIC participates with the other federal financial institution regulatory agencies in the Shared National Credit Program, an interagency program that performs a uniform credit review annually of financial institution loans that exceed $20 million and are shared by three or more financial institutions.
 The results of these reviews are used to identify trends in industry sectors and the credit risk management practices of banks.
 The reviews, which are typically published in September of each year, help the industry better understand economic and credit risk management trends.